revoltmedia/lando-bedrock-nextjs-starter/README.md

  5. Run `lando start`
  6. Access your local instance at the URL provided after the start command finishes.

+### Initialize Frontend

+ 1. `lando init-frontend`
+ 2. Answer the prompts

+### Cleaning Up

+If you want to clean up the starter specific files once your project is set up, from the project root run: `rm -rf starter-scripts .lando-base.yml`

  ## Notes

   * `wp-admin` is under `/wp/` at `https://lando-bedrock-nextjs.lndo.site/wp/wp-admin`